Amed Rosario Player Props: Guardians vs. Cardinals

 Amed Rosario At The Plate

-- Rosario is batting .233 with six doubles, four triples, a home run and 10 walks.
+- Rosario is batting .238 with eight doubles, four triples, a home run and 10 walks.

-- He has gone deep in one of 44 games, and in 0.5% of his plate appearances.
+- He has hit a home run in one of 45 games, and in 0.5% of his plate appearances.

-- In 10 games this season (22.7%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- Rosario has driven in a run in 10 games this year (22.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.